Standard RAID levels: RAID 5

-The figure to the right shows 1) data blocks written left to right, 2) the parity block at the end of the stripe and 3) the first block of the next stripe not on the same disk as the parity block of the previous stripe.
+The figure shows 1) data blocks written left to right, 2) the parity block at the end of the stripe and 3) the first block of the next stripe not on the same disk as the parity block of the previous stripe.
 It can be designated as a Left Asynchronous RAID 5 layout and this is the only layout identified in the last edition of The Raid Book published by the defunct Raid Advisory Board.
 In a Synchronous layout the data first block of the next stripe is written on the same drive as the parity block of the previous stripe.

 In comparison to RAID 4, RAID 5's distributed parity evens out the stress of a dedicated parity disk among all RAID members.
 Additionally, write performance is increased since all RAID members participate in the serving of write requests.
 Although it will not be as efficient as a striping (RAID 0) setup, because parity must still be written, this is no longer a bottleneck.

 Since parity calculation is performed on the full stripe, small changes to the array experience write amplification: in the worst case when a single, logical sector is to be written, the original sector and the according parity sector need to be read, the original data is removed from the parity, the new data calculated into the parity and both the new data sector and the new parity sector are written.